-If you’re recognizing a odor from your heat pump, it’s attempting to tell you that something is wrong.
-We’ve put together a list of the top six heat pump smells, what causes them and how you can fix them.
+If you’re noticing a smell from your heat pump, it’s trying to tell you that something is up.
+We’ve developed a list of the most common six heat pump smells, what causes them and how you can correct them.

 - Heat pump smells musty

 - Heat pump smells like sewer